Articles

 A video-sharing website.
 Through YouTube, it is very easy to create and upload your videos.
 This site allows other farmers to see (not read) your perspectives and practices.

 A social networking microblogging platform in which registered members write and send short, 280-character messages, or tweets.
-Farmers can utilize hashtags, at the beginning of a word or phrase which categorizes a tweet's topic or theme.
-For example, the use of hashtag #organicfarming in a tweet will make a connection with someone who searches 'organic farming'.
+Farmers can utilize hashtags at the beginning of a word or phrase, to categorize a tweet's topic or theme.
+For example, the use of the hashtag #organicfarming in a tweet will make a connection with someone who searches 'organic farming'.

 Farmers.gov

 The United States Department of Agriculture (USDA) has several programs to assist farmers through the Natural Resources Conservation Service, Farm Service Agency, Agricultural Marketing Service, National Institute of Food and Agriculture, and Rural Development Program.
-You will find information on assistance through loans, grants, and cost-sharing as well as science-based information and guides for starting a new business on the www.farmers.gov website.
-Information is timely – currently you can find information on farming during the pandemic on the home page.
+You will find information on assistance through loans, grants, and cost-sharing, as well as science-based information and guides for starting a new business on the Farmers.gov website.
+Information is timely – currently, you can find information on farming during the pandemic on the home page.

 The USDA Office of Partnerships and Public Engagement is a resource for rural and underserved agricultural communities.
-Education and resources for minority, women, veteran, urban, and new farmers are found at www.usda.gov/partnerships.
+Education and resources for minority, women, veteran, urban, and new farmers are found there.
 Here is a sampling of the type of information you can find.

 You can find information about the USDA Advisory Committees for Minority Farmers and Ranchers and Beginning Farmers and Ranchers on the website.
-These committees provide recommendations to Secretary Perdue and your input is important.
-For example, on July 29th the Advisory Committee for Minority Farmers and Ranchers had a teleconference seeking public comments to help to identify and address issues farmers and ranchers face.
+These committees provide recommendations to Secretary Perdue, and your input is important.
+For example, on July 29th, the Advisory Committee for Minority Farmers and Ranchers held a teleconference to seek public comments to help identify and address issues farmers and ranchers face.
 You can find out about future meetings for either committee through the Advisory Committees website or email comments to acmf@usda.gov for the Advisory Committee for Minority Farmers and Ranchers or ACBeginningFarmersandRanchers@usda.gov for the Advisory Committee for Beginning Farmers and Ranchers.

-Fifteen percent of food is grown in urban settings worldwide.
-This website has information on topics like mitigating soils contaminated with heavy metals, building high tunnels, and catching and using rainwater for those who are interested in being or who are currently urban farmers.
-The Urban Agriculture Tool Kit provides information about key considerations and available resources for aspiring, new, or beginning urban farmers.
+Fifteen percent of food is grown in urban areas worldwide.
+This website has information on topics such as mitigating soils contaminated with heavy metals, building high tunnels, and catching and using rainwater for those interested in becoming or currently being urban farmers.
+The Urban Agriculture Toolkit provides information on the key considerations and available resources for aspiring, new, or beginning urban farmers.

 Devoting time and effort to building your agriculture network can increase your farming successes.
 We hope the ideas presented here help you expand your network.
 As Bill Nye says, "Everyone you will ever meet knows something you don't."